 skbio.table.aitchison_mixup#

-Data Augmentation by Aitchison mixup.
+Data augmentation by Aitchison mixup.

 Parameters:

-The number of new samples to generate.
+Number of synthetic samples to generate.

-The alpha parameter of the beta distribution.
+Shape parameter of the beta distribution.

 normalizebool, optional